Facebook-f Instagram Linkedin

 Full Payment

-All prices are inclusive of compulsory 10% GST
+ISVPS registration & examination fees are not included in this price.
+All prices are inclusive of compulsory 10% GST.

 Deposit Only

-AU $1,000 initial deposit to secure your place.
-The full balance of fees ($12,490) must be paid one month prior to program start date.
+AU $4,000 initial deposit will secure your place.
+The full balance of fees must be paid prior to the program start date (no program access will be granted until full payment is received).

 All prices are inclusive of compulsory 10% GST.